-On February 25, 2019, the Company entered into an agreement with The Broad Institute, Inc. ("Broad").
-Broad will perform specialty screening services at the Company's request over the course of a three-year term.
-In exchange for the specialty screening services, the Company will pay Broad \$500 per year, beginning on February 25, 2019, for a total of \$1,500.
+Collaboration and research agreement obligations further relate to an agreement the Company entered into with the Broad Institute, Inc. ("Broad"), in February 2019, under which Broad will perform specialty screening services at the Company's request over the course of a three-year term in exchange for payments of \$0.5 million per year, beginning in February 2019, totaling \$1.5 million in the aggregate.